 Blatter has been cleared by the Ethics Committee.
 Bin Hammam not only withdraws his candidacy, but he has been suspended by the Ethics Committee.
 Jack Warner is also suspended.
 Blatter is now unopposed.

 On BBC Sport: Dundee United manager Peter Houston says he fears for the game if every penalty conceded results in a red card.
 Houston did not dispute Rangers’ three spot-kick awards as United had a trio of players sent off in a 4-0 defeat.
 But he said: “I worry about the game and where it’s… Continue reading At Odds With Common Sense

+So Mohammed Bin Hammam will be challenging Sepp Blatter for the FIFA Presidency after all.
 I asked myself whether I should do a post about it at all, as I imagine the subject will be analysed to death elsewhere.
 My ambivalence can be summed up by the following passage in an earlier post about some… Continue reading Does It Matter Who The FIFA President Is?

 I responded with several posts on a thread on Tony’s Non-League Forum about recent high profile refereeing errors in England.
 I’m collating them here.